-Slightly tired of big and long running projects both at work and at home I decided to make small spin-off project to help me working with ESP8266/ESP32 devices.
+Slightly tired of big and long-running projects both at work and at home I decided to make a small spin-off project to help me working with ESP8266/ESP32 devices.
 Is there any reason to make it when there are a lot of cheap USB-Serial converters in the market?
 I don’t think so.
-My only reason to make it is to have cool addition allowing ESP8266s be programmed automatically without “flash”/”reset” buttons but simple circuit with two transistors.
-Normally USB-Serial converters do not have it.
-And, of course I wanted to have some fun.
+My only reason to make it is to have cool addition allowing ESP8266s to be programmed automatically without “flash”/”reset” buttons but simple circuit with two transistors.
+Most of the USB to Serial converters simply do not have this circuitry on board.
+And, of course, I wanted to have some fun.

 The device is built around cheap and popular CH340G chip.
-The only addition to standard schematics is two BC847 transistors for automatic programming.
+The only addition to standard schematics from the datasheet is two BC847 transistors for automatic programming.

-Components are soldered on dual layer PCB.
-I did not need to make it as small as possible, so the components are distributed very sparse.
+Components are soldered on a dual-layer PCB.
+I did not need to make it as small as possible, so the components are distributed very sparsely.
 And since I already have a bunch of regular 12MHz quartz oscillators I used one of them instead of buying SMD one.

 The PCBs were ordered at JLCPCB and arrived in about two weeks after ordering.
+The minimal batch of 5 boards is more than enough for this project.
 Quality, as always, is very good.
-Minimal batch of 5 boards is enough.

-With this project for the first time I have tried hot air gun.
-Technology is simple - put some mechanical solder paste on the board, place components and heat them with the hot air.
-The solder will melt and put everything in place.
-It worked quite well for me although I’ve put too much soldering paste and had to remove excess with the iron.
+With this project for the first time, I have tried a hot air gun.
+Technology is simply - put some mechanical solder paste on the board, place components and heat them with the hot air.
+The flux and solder will melt and put everything in place.
+It worked quite well for me although I’ve put too much of soldering paste and had to remove excess with the iron.
 Next time I am going to order special stencil together with the board for easy application.